ahogen/ahogen.github.io/content/post/byte-to-int-regex.md

 preview = false
 +++

-This is another post mainly directed at myself.
-This is a [regular expression (regex)](https://en.wikipedia.org/wiki/Regular_expression) to convert a space-separated list of bytes like `0x01 0x02 0x03 0x04` into a 32-bit hex word, like `0x01020304`.
+This is another post written as a reminder for myself.
+The below [regular expression (regex)](https://en.wikipedia.org/wiki/Regular_expression) converts a space-separated list of hex bytes, like `0x01 0x02 0x03 0x04` into a 32-bit hex word, like `0x01020304`.

 Copy and paste the below snippets into a text editor supporting regex, such as